phorward/pynetree/README.md

 ![Image of a Tree](pine.jpg)

-# pynetree #
+# PYNETREE #

 pynetree is a simple, light-weight parsing toolkit for Python.

 The toolkit has been developed in the course of implementing a top-down parser supporting left-recursive grammars.
-Therefore, pynetree is a parser that implements a modified version of the well-known packrat parsing algorithm, but with the approach to provide true BNF-styled grammars, as known from other parsing frameworks.
+Therefore, pynetree is a parser that implements a modified version of the packrat parsing algorithm, but with the approach to provide true BNF-styled grammars, as known from other parser development tools and frameworks.

-The following example already defines a simple grammar and runs a parser on the input `1 + 2 * ( 3 + 4 ) + 5`:
+The following code example already defines a simple grammar and runs a parser on the input `1 + 2 * ( 3 + 4 ) + 5`:

 	from pynetree import Parser